smirarab/pasta/README.md

 3. Build a HMMER model on the alignment of 100 subsets.
 4. Use HMMAlign to align the remaining sequences into the small subset.
 5. Run FastTree on the output of step 4.

+We do have a separate program that computes this simple starting tree.
+See https://github.com/smirarab/sepp and use UPP.
+Make sure you set `-A 100 -P 100` to get the starting tree described in the PASTA paper.